TraceMachina/nativelink/local-remote-execution/README.md

         --> |custom toolchain generation logic| B[RBE client configuration]
 ```

-In many classic setups the RBE client configurations are handwritten.
+In classic setups the RBE client configurations are handwritten.
 In the
-case of LRE we're generating Bazel toolchains and platforms using a pipeline of
+case of LRE, Bazel toolchains and platforms get generated using a pipeline of
 custom image generators and the `rbe_configs_gen` tool:

 ```mermaid